 You must sign and detach the bottom section of the certificate, and ensure you can access it easily via either your mobile device or hard copy when you work onsite.

 You must show the certificate, or a photo of the certificate, when requested.

 A QBuild representative may ask to see the induction certificate during onsite inspections.
 Any employee who doesn't have a current QBuild induction certificate must stop work.

 The QBuild representative will work with the contractor to correct the non-compliance before work can start again.

 You need to renew your induction certificate every 2 years.

 If any incidents or non-conformances are raised against you or your employer in this time, we may ask you and/or your workers to complete the induction again.

 At the end of the induction, you're asked to provide a white card number.
 If you don't need a white card for your line of work, just type NA (for 'not applicable').

 Note: You need to complete this induction even if you have a white card.
 A white card is the construction industry induction card.
-The BAS WHS induction is only for BAS-registered contractors and their workers.
+The QBuild WHS induction is only for QBuild-registered contractors and their workers.

 Australian Business Number (ABN)